jbecker7/korean-honorifics-modeling/README.md

 3. While the model accurately represents the rule-based components of Korean formality, it doesn't capture some of the nuanced social factors that can sometimes override these rules in real-world contexts.

 Future work could extend this model to include:
+- Extending the model to encapsulate an entire conversation, which contains multiple `Person`s who each take turns making `Utterance`s (this would also be logical since, currently, the `setting` field is determined by context of the conversation, so it doesn't make the most sense existing as a field within an utterance itself)
 - Additional speech levels that exist in Korean
 - Modeling mood and tense interactions with formality
 - Representing regional and age-based variations in formality rules